 The District maintains the waterline from the street to the meter pit, while the homeowner is responsible from the meter pit to the house.
 All homeowners should be aware of the location of their water meter (see our FAQ page) and the master shut off valve within the house in case there is a leak.

-- Option one is to call a plumber every one to two years and have the roots cut out.
-But, this will soon destroy your sewer lines.
+– Option one is to call a plumber every one to two years and have the roots cut out, however, this will soon destroy your sewer lines.

-- Option two is dig up your sewer service and repair the problem.This can be very costly, destroy landscaping and harm mature trees.
+– Option two is to dig up your sewer service and repair the problem; this can be very costly, destroy landscaping and harm mature trees.

 – Option three is a product called RootX.
 This product kills roots in the sewer line and prevents their re-growth for up to one year.
 You can purchase similar products from your plumber, but DO NOT PURCHASE PRODUCTS THAT CONTAIN COPPER SULFATE.
 The EPA has approved RootX for use in all fifty states.
 RootX will not harm your trees, only the roots that intrude into your sewer.

 RootX can be purchased at the District office.
 Please call the office at (303) 841-2797 for additional information.

 Fats, Oils, & Greases aren’t just artery and waistline killers…..they’re bad for sewers, too!

 (Water Environment Federation) Sewer overflows and backups can cause health hazards, damage home interiors, and threaten the environment.
 An increasingly common cause of overflows is sewer pipes blocked by grease.
 Grease gets into the sewer from household drains as well as from poorly maintained grease traps in restaurants and other businesses.
 Where does the grease come from?
 Most of us know grease as the byproduct of cooking.
 Grease is found in such things as: